nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 The keywords "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**", "**SHOULD**", "**SHOULD NOT**", "**RECOMMENDED**", "**MAY**", and "**OPTIONAL**" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

+## Real Time View ##
+{% include important.html content="The record returned from the Provider system is near real time." %}

+* Local pending changes (i.e. within a consultation that is actively ongoing) may not be available.
+* The record is machine generated and therefore is not owned or attested by any single clinician.

 ## Common User Interface Guidance ##

 {% include todo.html content="Dec 2016:  The following links need to be reinstated following updates to the NHS Digital Extranet.
 Please access the guidance [here](http://webarchive.nationalarchives.gov.uk/+/http://www.isb.nhs.uk/use/baselines/cui) as a temporary measure  ." %}